SAMi-Rn/TCP_File_Transfer_System/README.md

   - Clients can transfer files using wildcard notations to match file patterns.

 - **Handling Duplicates**:
-  - When receiving a file that already exists, the server will automatically rename it by appending a numerical suffix.
+  - When receiving a file that already exists, the server will automatically overwrite the old file.